This page was updated on 13 September 2022. To view changes, please see page updates

 If a person is then convicted of the sexual offence, they can be referred to as a ‘sexual offender’.

 The term ‘paedophile’ should only be used for persons who have been clinically diagnosed as a paedophile.
-Paedophilia is a psychiatric disorder in which the fantasy or actual act of engaging in sexual activity with a child (boys, girls or both) usually of pre-pubertal or early pubertal age (generally less than 13 years), is the preferred or exclusive means of achieving sexual excitement or gratification (American Psychiatric Association, 2013).
+Paedophilia is a psychiatric disorder, usually only assigned to adults, in which the fantasy or actual act of engaging in sexual activity with a child (boys, girls or both) usually of pre-pubertal or early pubertal age (generally less than 13 years), is the preferred or exclusive means of achieving sexual excitement orgratification (Diagnostic and Statistical Manual of Mental Disorders, Fourth Edition, Text Revision (DSM-IV-TR)).

 Version historyBack to top